codingforeveryone/READMEs/html-css/manipulating-inline-styles.md

 Consider this example;

-Let's say that in the main.css file their was a rule to color the text blue;
+Let's say that in the main.css file there was a rule to color the text blue;
 ```css
    p {
 	    color: blue;